 - Melatonin – a hormone made by the pineal gland, melatonin helps control the wake and sleep cycle.

-- Zinc, magnesium, B6 – shown to increase testosterone, increase pituitary output, and boost strength.
+- Zinc, magnesium, B6 – shown to increase testosterone, increase growth hormone, and boost strength.

 When do I take Go Dark?

 Take two capsules 20-30 minutes before bed, preferably on an empty stomach.
 DO NOT take during the day unless you are in the position to take a nap.

 Do I need to cycle it?